Lhemamou/lhemamou.github.io/_pages/about.md

 I am Léo Hemamou, and welcome to my webpage!

-I am currently a final year Ph.D. student.
-This magnificent journey has begun since October 2017 in collaboration between LIMSI-CNRS, Telecom ParisTech, and EASYRECRUE.
+I am currently a research data scientist in ICIMS in the Talent Cloud Artificial Intelligence Team.
+Previously, I obtanied my PhD in Computer Science entitled "Automatic Analysis of Multimodal Behaviors in Job Asynchronous Video Interview".
+My PhD was in collaboration between LIMSI-CNRS, Telecom ParisTech, and EASYRECRUE.

 Research topics